vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/056/06_yungdhvaM_hyaruShI.md

 title = "06"

 +++
-As Bl (RVReps) and Geldner point out, this vs. appears to have been constructed from textual blocks found in I.14.12 and I.134.3.
+As Bloomfield (RVReps) and Geldner point out, this vs. appears to have been constructed from textual blocks found in I.14.12 and I.134.3.
 Our pāda a yuṅgdhváṃ hy áruṣī ráthe is identical to I.14.12a except for the sg. impv. yukṣvā́hí rather than our pl.

 yuṅgdhvám hí.
 If our pāda is modeled on I.14.12 (or a similar source) it could explain both the hí with no obvious function and the sg. chariot ráthe for the plural Maruts; this mismatch in number is repaired in the next pāda yuṅgdhvám rátheṣu rohítaḥ.